HomeBlogWhat Does “Out for Delivery” Mean & How Long It Takes To Deliver?

 What does “out for delivery” mean?

-When customers’ package status updates to “Out for Delivery,” it indicates that it has been loaded onto a local delivery vehicle and is on its way to customer’s address.
-This is the final stage before delivery is completed.
+When a package status updates to “Out for Delivery,” it means the shipment has left the local carrier facility, has been loaded onto a delivery vehicle, and is on its route to the recipient.
+In most cases, this is the final stage before successful delivery.

 But what occurs behind the scenes?
 Let’s explore further.